 Let’s talk about food.
 You may choose dry food, canned dog food, cooked meals, or even raw food diet for your dog.
 All of those diets can be fine as long as you do not give foods which can harm your dog such as cooked chicken bones, chocolate, and certain nuts (more of that list here).
 Giving nutritional treats such as broth, carrots, and pieces of fruit like pineapples are great because they would provide the dog with essential and trace nutrients which may not be present from other food sources.
 Go ahead and let your fur baby enjoy some carrot slices!

 Dogs do tend to get bad breath and tartar build up no matter how meticulous you are about oral hygiene.
-This can be addressed by choosing a better diet and giving the dog a homeopathic product for halitosis and tartar build up.
+This can be addressed by choosing a better diet and giving the dog a homeopathic product to support the pet when he suffers from halitosis and tartar build up.
 You might be surprised to find out how many natural and homeopathic products are now available for pets.
 What’s even better is that most of them can be given not just for one type of animal but also for a lot of other furry creatures like horses, rabbits, and pigs!

 As for mental stimulation and socialization, almost all dogs love taking a walk.
 If you’re a fan of the show Dog Whisperer, you already know how important dog-walking is for the dog’s mental and social well-being as well as forming a bond with you.
 You can even make the walks extra fun by playing games like fetch or tag.
 Dogs do tend to love tugging at things so even a piece of sock can bring your dog so much more fun than a $50 toy, it’s all about spending time with you and having a relaxed time!